Jord000/Carbon-Data-Pie/README.md

+# Chosen libraries and api
+I will be using the national grid carbon intensity API Recharts for data visuals
+Joy Ui for components

 # React Data Fetching

 In this sprint you'll be using data from a third party API.
 Your task is to create a React-based interface to present this data in an interactive and engaging way.
 What you display and how you display it is entirely up to you, but your app must allow users to interact with your data visualisation in some way.